What DNS records do I need to set up for a third-party domain?

 TXT

-the unique value should be copied from your Spaceship account
+the unique value should be copied from Advanced DNS in your Spaceship account

 _autodiscover._tcp